MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 ### Push changes to GitHub and close secret scanning alerts

 After removing hard-coded secrets, you need to commit and push your changes to GitHub.
-This allows you to observe how GitHub updates the security alerts based on the remediated code.
+These actions allow you to observe how GitHub updates the security alerts based on the remediated code.

 In this task, you commit and push your code updates, then review the process for closing GitHub secret scanning security alerts.